Capital Project

 Parts 1-3

-Part 2 of the project, between SR-605 and Dublin-Granville Road, began fall 2024 and is progressing steadily, with completion expected by late summer 2025 and final completion by spring 2026.
+Part 2 of the project, between SR-605 and Dublin-Granville Road, began fall 2024 and was completed in fall 2025.

 Frequently Asked Questions